THANK YOU ONE AND ALL. WE ARE AN ABUNDANT COMMUNITY

 To view the feedback of others and add your own, go here

-A ritual to honor our beloved dead and dance the spiral of rebirth
+A ritual to honor our Beloved Dead and dance the spiral of rebirth

 We gather to remember and honor our ancestors, our Beloved Dead, and all those who have crossed over.
-As we mourn for those we love who have died this year, we also mourn the losses and pain suffered by the Earth, our Mother.
-Yet even as we grieve we also remember and honor the sacred cycle of life, death, rebirth and regeneration, celebrating the births of our children born this year, and our own vital connections to the Earth and each other, in which we ground our hope.
+As we mourn for those we love who have died since last Samhain, we also mourn the loss and pain suffered by the Earth, our Mother.
+Yet even as we grieve, we remember and honor the sacred cycle of life, death, rebirth and regeneration, celebrating the births of our children born this year and our own vital connections to the Earth and each other, in which we ground our hope.

 The first Spiral Dance ritual was held in 1979 to celebrate the publication of Starhawk’s book, The Spiral Dance (Harper and Row) Starhawk, a founding member of the Reclaiming Collective, wrote the original script which remains the heart of the ritual, though it has been altered and embellished over the years by her and many other people.
 Traditionally, the Spiral Dance calls upon the energy and talents of musicians, artists, poets, dancers, crafts people, singers, technicians, priests and priestesses from the Reclaiming Community and beyond, and we are grateful to everyone who helps to create this magical experience we all share.

 This is a participatory ritual and pageant which has become a central event in the Wheel of the Year for many in the Reclaiming Community and beyond.
-Over 1,200 people join in this observance of the Witches’ New year, and the event raises funds which support the work of Reclaiming throughout the year.
+Over 1,000 people join in this observance of the Witches’ New year, and the event raises funds which support the work of Reclaiming throughout the year.